sinequa/sba-angular/docs/tipstricks/plugins.md

 ### Create a custom endpoint

 A `JsonMethodPlugin` is a C# plugin deployed on the Sinequa server that exposes a custom endpoint of the Sinequa REST API.
 A `JsonMethodPlugin` has access to the full Sinequa C# API, so it can do practically anything, including one or multiple queries to the Sinequa engines.

+The complete API of the `JsonMethodPlugin` is listed on [Sinequa's documentation website](https://doc.sinequa.com/api/.net/html/Methods_T_Sinequa_Plugins_JsonMethodPlugin.htm).

 As an example, let's take the following plugin: